Gredman21/trench-crusade-calculator/README.md

 # trench-crusade-calculator
-Calculates the average damage and kill probabilty of attacks
+Calculates the hit, injury and kill probabilties of attacks.
+(WIP)